-First, in the case of an "actual emergency," the meeting may be held upon such shorter notice as is "appropriate to the circumstances." § 38-431.02(D).
+First, in the case of an "actual emergency," the meeting may be held upon such shorter notice as is "appropriate to the circumstances."
+Id. § (D).
 An actual emergency exists when, due to unforeseen circumstances, immediate action is necessary to avoid some serious consequence that would result from waiting until the required notice could be given.
-See Carefree Improvement Ass'n v.
-City of Scottsdale, 133 Ariz.
-106, 113, 649 P.2d 985, 992 (App.
-1982).
-The existence of an actual emergency does not dispense with the need to give twenty-four hours written notice to an employee who is to be discussed in executive session.
-A.R.S. § 38-431.03(A)(1); Ariz.
-Att'y Gen. Op.
-I90-19; see Sections 7.7.9 and 7.9.5.1.
+The existence of an actual emergency does not dispense with the need to give twenty-four hours' written notice to an employee to be discussed in executive session.
+A.R.S. § 38-431.03(A)(1); see Sections 7.7.9 and 7.9.4.

 Second, notice of a meeting at which the public body will consider ratifying a prior act taken in violation of the Open Meeting Law must be given seventy-two hours in advance of the meeting.
-A.R.S. § 38-431.05(B)(4); see Section 7.12.
+A.R.S. § 38-431.05(B)(4); see Section 7.11.

-Finally, less than twenty-four hours notice may be given when a properly noticed meeting is recessed to the next day.
+Finally, less than twenty-four hour notice may be given when a properly noticed meeting is recessed to a later date.
 A.R.S. § 38-431.02(E).
-A meeting may be recessed and resumed with less than twenty-four hour notice if public notice of the initial session of the meeting is given and, if before recessing, notice is publicly given as to the time and place of the resumption of the meeting or the method by which notice shall be publicly Id.
-Notice of the resumption of a meeting must comply with the agenda given. requirements respecting the matters to be addressed when resumed.
+A meeting may be recessed and resumed with less than twenty-four hour notice if public notice of the initial session of the meeting is given and, if before recessing, notice is publicly given as to the time and place of the resumption of the meeting or the method by which notice shall be publicly given.
+Id.
+Notice of the resumption of a meeting must comply with the agenda requirements respecting the matters to be addressed when resumed.
 Id. § (G).
 This may be accomplished by the presiding officer of the public body either stating at the meeting the time, place, and agenda of the resumed meeting or stating where a written notice and agenda of the resumed meeting will be posted.
 If an executive session is to be recessed and resumed with less than twenty-four hour notice, the time, place, and agenda of the resumed meeting should be communicated to the members of the public body and to the public by reconvening in public session and following one of the two steps described above.
-If the meeting will not reconvene for more than twenty-four hours, a new meeting notice and agenda is recommended.
+If the meeting will not reconvene for more than 24 hours, a new meeting notice and agenda is recommended.